Chart Color Schemes

 Geelong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Thirty-six infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Nyaal Banyul Geelong Convention and Event Centre Precinct, Barwon Women's and Children's Hospital, Nyaal Banyul Geegenon Convention and Event Centre, and Cunningham Place.
-The following list details those likely to be most relevant.
+A total of 36 projects have been identified by AreaSearch as potentially impacting the area.
+These include major initiatives such as the Nyaal Banyul Geelong Convention and Event Centre Precinct, Barwon Women's and Children's Hospital, Nyaal Banyul Geelong Convention and Event Centre, and Cunningham Place.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.